 The Organization receives a significant amount of its support through grants from the Tennessee Department of Education ("DOE").
-In 2013 and 2012, the DOE funding accounted for approximately 46% and 40%, respectively, of the Organization's total public support and revenues.
+In 2014 and 2013, the DOE funding accounted for approximately 40% and 46%, respectively, of the Organization's total public support and revenues.
 A significant reduction in the level of this support, if this were to occur, could have an adverse effect on the Organization's programs and services.
-The Organization had grants receivable due from DOE of \$204,810 and \$195,494 at June 30, 2013 and 2012, respectively.
+The Organization had grants receivable due from DOE of \$186,184 and \$204,810 at June 30, 2014 and 2013, respectively.

 Financial instruments that potentially subject the Organization to credit risk consist principally of cash and cash equivalents, unconditional promises to give, and investments.
-The Organization had cash deposits in excess of federally insured limits as of June 30, 2013.
+At times during 2014 and 2013, the Organization had cash deposits in excess of federally insured limits.